 This is a hard choice to make with exceptional options that range from an Italian eatery to a local pizza joint.

-Louie’s Pizza – The best place to get a pizza, beer, and live music are at Louie’s Pizza in downtown Paonia.
+Louie’s Pizza – The best place to get a pizza, beer, and live music is at Louie’s Pizza in downtown Paonia.

 Flying Fork Café – For fine dining, make a reservation at the Flying Fork Café.
 The Italian eatery serves up classics like Rigatoni and Fettucine, plus Neapolitan-style pizza.